-PostgreSQL | ClickHouse Docs
+postgresql | ClickHouse Docs

 SELECT and

-INSERT queries on data that is stored on a remote PostgreSQL server.
+INSERT queries to be performed on data that is stored on a remote PostgreSQL server.

 host:port— PostgreSQL server address.